 The purpose of the competition is to promote interest in map design and to recognize significant design advances in cartography.
 The focus of this competition is design; therefore, judging is based on cartographic design criteria, such as creativity, text (spelling and grammar, too), balance, unity, clarity, use of color, and subject matter.

 Each year, the Cartography and Geographic Information Society (CaGIS) sponsors three scholarships to students whose research and accomplishments support the mission of CaGIS.
 The scholarships recognize academic achievement and encourage the continuing success of outstanding cartography, geographic information systems (GIS), and geographic information science (GIScience) students.
 The scholarships also recognize achievement or potential for achievement in original research advancing the specific disciplines of cartography or GIScience.
 Winners are selected based on academic achievement, particularly in the calendar year prior to the award.
-Applications are reviewed by the CaGIS Scholarship Committee, and awards are announced in February or March.
+Applications are due in January, reviewed by the CaGIS Scholarship Committee, and awards are announced in March.

 This award is intended to honor the accomplishments of senior professionals who have contributed substantially to the advancements of the fields of cartography, GIS or GIScience, or the interface between cartography and GIScience.